 What is the vertebral compression fracture?

-Vertebral compression fracture (VCF) is a specific type of spinal fracture when the spinal bone is smashed and deformed due to injuring force.
+Vertebral compression fracture (VCF) is a specific type of spinal fracture when the spinal bone is smashed and deformed due to injury forces.

 How does the vertebral compression fracture develop?